Boys Beware

+Plot

-Aside from the film's early 1960s-culturally influenced conclusion that homosexual men are inherently dangerous to young boys, the film has been noted for its unusual perception of police procedure: the first boy, named Jimmy Barnes, was supposedly playing a game of ball and did not feel like walking home, so he decided to "thumb" a ride.
-A few moments later, a car pulls up and Jimmy enters the stranger's car.
-Jimmy and the stranger start a conversation while on the way to Jimmy's house.
-They arrive at his house and Jimmy gets out of the stranger's car.
-The following day, the stranger was in his car waiting for him.
+Teenage Jimmy Barnes was supposedly playing baseball and did not feel like walking home, so he decided to "thumb" a ride.
+A few moments later, a car pulls up and Jimmy enters the car of a stranger named Ralph.
+Jimmy and Ralph start a conversation while on the way to Jimmy's house.
+They arrive at his house and Jimmy gets out of Ralph's car.
+The following day, Ralph appears in his car waiting for him.
 Jimmy noticed that it was the same car and decided to ride once again.
-Instead of going straight to Jimmy's house, they went to a drive-in and the stranger bought him a Coke.
-The scene after shows ducks in a pond, and then switches to Jimmy and the stranger fishing together on a dock.
-Jimmy and the stranger (Ralph) reveal their names when they pull out their lunch.
-Jimmy then eats a sandwich, while Ralph pulls out a deck of "pornographic pictures."
+Instead of going straight to Jimmy's house, they go to a drive-in and the stranger bought him a Coke.
+Jimmy and Ralph hang out near a pond with ducks; both are later seen fishing on a dock.
+Jimmy and Ralph reveal their names when they pull out their lunch.
+Jimmy then eats a sandwich, while Ralph pulls out a deck of "pornographic pictures", to the curiosity of Jimmy.
 Later, Jimmy is taken to a hotel with Ralph, presumably to be molested, and later reports the crime.
-The perpetrator is arrested; the victim is put on probation.
+The perpetrator is arrested; Jimmy is put on probation.

-Another incautious, unsuspecting boy, Mike, is seen playing a game of basketball with a group of friends while ignoring a man watching them.
+Unsuspecting boy Mike is seen playing a game of basketball with a group of friends while ignoring a man watching them.
 The group decides to leave, but Mike decides to stay and practice.
-The man then joins Mike, which is better than playing alone, according to Mike.
+The man then joins Mike, which Mike believes is better than playing alone.
 Mike then decides to leave, and the stranger offers him a ride home.
 Mike accepts the offer, and enters the vehicle.
 Mike is supposedly killed that night, having "traded his life for a newspaper headline".